Step One: Narrowing Your Options

 The Parents’ Guide has a good blog on why a virtual work experience might be the right path for you, read it here.Best Apprenticeships also has a handy guide to virtual work experience, for more information.

-Find out the questions you need to ask yourself to help narrow your options and figure out what you want from your work experience.
+Find out how to narrow your options and figure out what you want from your work experience as a blind or partially sighted student.

-Find out more about 'Step Four: Identifying an Employer'Discover how to make the approach to the employer you wish to set up your work experience with and don’t forget to download our handy approach letter template!
+Find out more about 'Step One: Narrowing Your Options'Discover how to approach employers you wish to set up your work experience with as a blind or partially sighted student.

-Find out more about 'Step Five: Approaching an Employer'Find out what you need to do to make sure you have all the right support in place to make the most of your work experience.
+Find out more about 'Step Three: Approaching an Employer'Find out what you need to do to make sure you have all the right support in place for your work experience as a blind or partially sighted student.

-Find out more about 'Step Seven: After Your Work Experience'
+Find out more about 'Four Steps into Work Experience'